This is my honest Amtrack Coast Starlight Review after taking the train Northbound in 2021.

 Use these tips to make sure you make the most of your journey on this West Coast train ride:

-- As soon as you know your dates, book your tickets.
+• As soon as you know your dates, book your tickets.
 You may be eligible for the cheaper advance prices.

-- The schedule for the train can be found here.
+• The schedule for the train can be found here.

-- Download the Amtrak app to your phone.
+• Download the Amtrak app to your phone.
 It’s a great way to make the booking and to keep the confirmation to hand without needing to print anything.

-- When checking in, ask for a seat on the LEFT SIDE OF THE TRAIN (assuming you are travelling from LA to Seattle.
-If you are travelling the other direction then ask for the right side).
+• When checking in, ask for a seat on the LEFT SIDE OF THE TRAIN (assuming you are travelling from LA to Seattle.
+If you are travelling the other direction, then ask for the right side).
 This way you will have the coastline views!

-- There are water taps available so bring a reusable bottle.
+• There are water taps available, so bring a reusable bottle.
 Also, bring a reusable coffee mug if you want hot drinks….do your bit for the environment!

-- It can get a bit cold on the train with the aircon, especially at night.
+• It can get a bit cold on the train with the aircon, especially at night.
 We had sleeping bags with us and got them out at night time.
-I think I would’ve been really cold without mine so bring plenty of layers and blankets if you can.
+I think I would’ve been really cold without mine, so bring plenty of layers and blankets if you can.

-- If you’ve got the space, a pillow would be a real luxury item.
+• If you’ve got the space, a pillow would be a real luxury item.

-- The best time to get a sofa or chair in the viewing room was early in the morning or when the train was leaving a station (people go back to their seats to check their bags).
+• The best time to get a sofa or chair in the viewing room was early in the morning or when the train was leaving a station (people go back to their seats to check their bags).
 It was most busy during meal times.

 Are you planning to ride the train?

-If you found this blog helpful, follow my blog and adventures on Facebook, Twitterย andย Instagram.
+You can stay updated with my adventures and advice on Facebook and Instagram.
 Or you can subscribe to my YouTube channel.
 I give all my advice for free on my website.
-If you want to say thanks, you can buy me a coffee!

 Hi there!
 Your blog was very helpful!
 Does the train make any stops along the way?
 I was wondering about being able to hop off for an overnight stay and then get back on the next day.

 Yes it does!
-I’m not sure if the ticket allows you to get off…you may need to buy them separately ๐
+I’m not sure if the ticket allows you to get off…you may need to buy them separately 🙂

 Great work.
 Thinking of doing the same trip with an 8 year old.
 Thoughts appreciated and thanks